Ruddle/TMA/README.md

 }
 ```

-Text is first class, we rely on existing convention for types, so we only keep strings.
+Text is first class, we rely on existing conventions for types, so we only keep strings.

 ```json
 {